-Gratuity is not included in the price and is not required but greatly appreciated.
-If you enjoyed your experience and felt we went above average for service feel free to tip.
-All Gratuity is at the sole discretion of our clients and both the Captain and Crew split any tips evenly and consider it part of their income.
-The Captain and Crew work very hard to keep you safe, entertain, provide sail instruction and point out areas of interest along the way to ensure you have a great experience.
+Gratuity is not included in the price, and is not required, but greatly appreciated.
+If you enjoyed your experience, and felt we performed above average in serving you, feel free to tip.
+Any Gratuity is at the sole discretion of our clients.
+Both the Captain and Crew split any tips evenly and consider it part of their income.
+The Captain and Crew work very hard to keep you safe, to entertain, provide sailing instruction and point out areas of interest along the way, to ensure you have a great experience.
 Our average gratuity is between 20 & 25%

 Do you provide food or refreshment on the boat?

-We provide Ice Cold bottled water, Coke, Diet Coke and Sprite available at all times.
-We generally keep some low key snacks on board such as potato chips and cookies.
-You are welcome to bring other food or beverages on the boat including alcohol.
-We do ask no red liquids such as red wine as well as glass containers for safety reasons.
-We also ask that any items you bring in a cooler, please use a soft cooler as hard coolers scratch our cabin floors when the boat heals over to one side or the other.
+We provide ice cold bottled water, Coke, Diet Coke, and Sprite available at all times.
+We generally keep some low-key snacks on board, such as potato chips and cookies.
+You are welcome to bring other food or beverages, including alcohol, on the boat.
+We do ask no red liquids, such as red wine and no glass containers (for safety reasons.)
+We also ask if you bring a cooler, please use a soft cooler, as hard coolers scratch our cabin floors when the boat heals over to one side or the other.
 We also have a full catering menu available if you would like us to have something ready for you to enjoy on the boat during your charter.
 See the full menu – go to the about tab and click on “catered food”